Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Results

 \section{Results}

-The results are presented in this section.
-We actually implement the proposed scheme in Tensorflow~\cite{ref:tensorflow}.
-We consider the same environment to~\cite{ref:d2d_conv}.
+We consider the same experimental assumption with~\cite{ref:d2d_conv}.
+The simulation parameters are summarized in Table~\ref{tab:parm_sim}.
 We assume hexagonal cells with radius R = 500m.
 The maximum distance between D2D pairs is $D_{max} = 100 m$, while they are uniformly distributed in $[0, D_{max}]$.
-Also we consider multi-cell cases, which are $C = 3$ and $C = 7$.
-The number of D2D pairs is 8 per a cell.
-Thus, the number of D2D pairs is $K = 8 \times C$.
-The number of OFDMA subchannels is set to $N = 8$, and then a spectral efficiency $\eta$ would be derived as $\eta = \frac{\sum T_k}{(K \times N)}$.
-The maximum transmit power constraint is set to $P_k = 0.25$ W. The channel attenuation is expressed by the path loss with distance, including shadowing and fading.
-The path loss exponent is $\alpha = 4$, with shadowing with standard deviation $\sigma = 8 dB$ on log normal distribution.
-The additive zero-mean Gaussian noise to cellular network from D2D is set to -130 dBW.
+In addition, we consider multi-cell cases: $B = 3$ and $B = 7$ where $B$ is the number of cell.
+The number of D2D pairs is 8 per cell.
+Thus, the number of D2D pairs $K$ is $8 \cdot B$.
+The number of OFDMA subchannels $N$ is set to 8, and then the spectral efficiency $\eta$ is derived as $\eta = \frac{\sum T_k}{(K \times N)}$.
+The maximum transmit power constraint $P_{max}$ is set to 0.25 W. The channel attenuation is expressed by the path loss with distance, including shadowing and fading.
+The path loss exponent $\alpha$ is 4, with shadowing and standard deviation $\sigma = 8 dB$ on log normal distribution.
+The additive zero-mean Gaussian noise in the cellular network from D2D is set to -130 dBW in~\cite{ref:winner}.
+This simulation is implemented using Tensorflow~\cite{ref:tensorflow}.

-Table~\ref{tab:parm_best} shows default parameters of DNN.
-Width and depth are network size of DNN.
-Batch size is the number of data per a training process.
-We use 50 data for a batch, and the number of iterations is 100K.
-Thus, we use 5M cases of drops for learning, and there are no duplicated data in the 5M cases.
-Learning rate for the optimizer is 0.0001.
-If learning rate is increased, the DNN can attain a converged result more early with smaller iterations.
-But, the final converged result may be reduced.
+\Figure[h]()[width = 0.99\columnwidth]{./ef_140_5.pdf}{Spectral efficiency with interference to the eNB constraint factor, where $B = 3$ and QMAX = -140 dBW. }

+\Figure[h]()[width=0.99\columnwidth]{./pf_110_3.pdf}{Spectral efficiency with the transmit power factor, where $B = 3$ and QMAX = -110 dBW. }